Latest version of the app available: 5.11.1

-Please note that when you publish your branded app on the Apple App Store, you are asked some privacy questions on data types collected in your app.
-You can find these details in Adjust Knowledge Base.
+Please note: When you publish your branded app on the Apple App Store, you are asked some privacy questions on data types collected in your app.
+You can find these details in Adjust Knowledge Base (opens in a new tab).
 To make sure you fill the form with the correct answers, check out the PDF attached to the Important Notes on the Publishing Process chapter of the KB article explaining how to publish a branded app.

 If you want to enable the optimization for app usage in China, flag the corresponding option.
 This feature provides optimized performances to those using the app in China, including users moving in and out of the country and staying for short periods of time.